mayel/docs.coopcloud.tech/docs/index.md

 CoCl is a **philosophy**.

- - .. to get started, you create a **server**, e.g. a new VPS, including your local configuration to connect to it.
+ - To get started, you create a **server**, e.g. a new VPS, including your local configuration to connect to it...
- - .. then you install an **app** like wordpress or nextcloud, which is made up of multiple **services**
+ - then you install an **app** like wordpress or nextcloud, which is made up of multiple **services**...
  - .. and configure your app.

 [traefik]: https://hub.docker.com/_/traefik?tab=tags